SUBJECTS

 people found in the modern country of Ghana - in west africa - and who are known for their artful weaving and colorful asasia - or kente cloth.

-3. What is an Age-Rite ceremony?
+4. What happens after completion of an Age-Rite ceremony?

 ethnic group that inhabiting Arabia and other countries of the Middle East and northern Africa